Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 ## Create Azure Data Factory
   Azure Data Factory (ADF) is a cloud-based data integration service that automates the movement and transformation of data and other steps necessary to convert raw stream data to useful insights.
 Using Azure Data Factory, you can create and schedule data-driven workflows (called pipelines).
 A pipeline is a logical grouping of activities that together perform a task.
 The activities in a pipeline define actions to perform on your data.
 In this data factory we have only one pipeline.
 The compute service we will be using for data transformation in this ADF is Data Lake Analytics.
-In our pipeline we have essentially three activities and three sets of each of these activities.
+In our pipeline we have essentially four activities.

   Before we start authoring the ADF, let us get our requirements together and understand the design of the pipeline.